Associate Professor of Criminal Justice and Criminology

 Dr. Anthony G. Vito received his Ph.D. in Justice Administration from the University of Louisville.
-His research areas include policing, drug, use, criminological theory, and issues surrounding race/gender in the criminal justice system.
-Dr. Vito welcomes the opportunity to work with both undergraduate and graduate students on research.
-His most recent publications are in Policing: An International Journal of Police Strategies and Management, American Journal of Criminal Justice, Corrections: Policy, Practice, and Research, and the Journal of Contemporary Criminal Justice.
+His research areas include policing, drug use, criminological theory, and issues surrounding race/gender in the criminal justice system.
+Dr. Vito welcomes the opportunity to work with undergraduate and graduate students on research and is an active member of the Teacher-Scholar program at BSU.
+Dr. Vito is also an Assistant Editor for the Journal of Criminal Justice and Law.
+His most recent publications are in Women & Criminal Justice, Substance Use & Misuse, and Journal of Ethnicity in Criminal Justice.

 Ph.D. in Justice Administration